-All applicants for the Federal Direct Loan and other alternative loans should contact the Student Financial Services Office at or visit the financial aid section of La Salle's website at http://www.lasalle.edu/financialaid/content/grad_fin_aid.php.
+All applicants for the Federal Direct Loan and other alternative loans should contact the Financial Aid Office at or visit the financial aid section of La Salle's website at http://www.lasalle.edu/financialaid/content/grad_fin_aid.php.

 Students who qualify should contact the Registrar's Office for further information (215) 951-1020.